 Damage to nearby nerves, blood vessels, soft tissues, or organs

-Cancer recurrence or tumor seeding (spillage of tumor cells that can grow into new tumors)
+Cancer returning or tumor seeding (spillage of tumor cells that can grow into new tumors)

-Problems with the remaining kidney, which could lead to kidney failure
+Problems with the remaining kidney.
+This could lead to kidney failure.

 Heart attack or stroke